Hasbrouck Project Pre-feasibility Study

 4. The Mineral Resources have been prepared by Paul Tietz, C.P.G of Mine Development Associates in conformity with CIM “Estimation of Mineral Resource and Mineral Reserves Best Practices” guidelines and are reported in accordance with the Canadian Securities Administrators NI43-101.
 Mineral Resources are not Mineral Reserves and do not have demonstrated economic viability.
 There is no certainty that all Mineral Resources will be converted into Mineral Reserves

-West Kirkland will continue permitting work on Phase-2 Hasbrouck Mine to further de-risk the project, and is preparing to make a construction decision at Three Hills Mine as market conditions dictate.
+West Kirkland will continue permitting work on Phase-2 Hasbrouck Mine to further de-risk the project, and will make a construction decision at Three Hills Mine when market conditions dictate.
 West Kirkland will engage with its major shareholders on a potential construction decision.

 Authors and Qualified Persons Statement